bevy-cheatbook/bevy-cheatbook/src/cookbook/cursor2world.md

 [`bevy_mod_picking`][project::bevy_mod_picking].

-For a simple top-down camera view game with a flat ground plane, it might be sufficient to just compute the coordinates on the ground under the cursor:
+For a simple top-down camera view game with a flat ground plane, it might be sufficient to just compute the coordinates on the ground under the cursor.

+<button class="button_wasm_cbexample" id="button_cursor_3d_ground_plane">Load Interactive Example</button>

+In the interactive example, there is a ground plane with a non-default position and rotation.
+There is a red cube, which is positioned using the global coordinates, and a blue cube, which is a [child entity][cb::hierarchy] of the ground plane and positioned using local coordinates.
+They should both follow the cursor.

 <details>
   <summary>